 Central Deborah Gold Mine’s crushing plant was once heard loud and clear across the goldfields.
 Today the mine welcomes visitors daily for underground tours.
 Jump on board a talking tram here for a unique guided ride through some of the city’s most significant streets.

-Australia’s oldest working pottery is still in full production at Epsom in Bendigo and now features artist studios, galleries and a fascinating vintage emporium.
-Try your hand at the potter’s wheel and create your own Bendigo souvenir, or buy a piece of genuine Bendigo Pottery or yourself or as a gift to enjoy for years to come.
+Australia’s oldest working pottery is still in full production at Epsom in Bendigo and now features artist studios, galleries, and a fascinating vintage emporium.
+Try your hand at the potter’s wheel and create your own Bendigo souvenir, or buy a piece of genuine Bendigo Pottery for yourself or as a gift to enjoy for years to come.

 Check out our Bendigo Tourism's What's On pages to see what amazing events are coming up.